 Kindly note that in the above path, in place of UserName type you own PC user name.

 In the Assets folder, you will find a list of files.
+Sort them by size as we will be needing the large files only.
 These files represent Windows Spotlight images downloaded from Bing.com.
 For viewing them, rename each file and use image formats such as .PNG or .JPG as an extension.

 To do this, simply right-click on a file and select the Rename option and save them in JPG format.
 Proceeding in the same manner, you can rename all the files and when done, open them in the default Photos app.